jwindgassen/UnrealYAML/README.md

 ## Features
 - Basic Functionality
 	- Assigment
-	- Convers Conversion to and from most frequently used Unreal Types
+	- Conversion to and from most frequently used Unreal Types
 	- Iterators
 	- Loading and Saving Files
 - Usable in Blueprint and C++